My wife has finally committed suicide……I am responsible for her death…

 “I had the same problem when I was your age,” Mulla said.
 “My old aunts used to come up to me at weddings, elbow me in the ribs and tell me, ‘You’re next.’
 They stopped after I started doing the same thing to them at funerals.”

 Call it the queue of life or death, it’s a queue, nonetheless.
 Everyone’s in it.
 Life could do without our judgments on everything.
-When someone lives gratefully, it’s their courage and will, and when they decide to be unhappy, it’s their choice.
+On the choice of life or death, when someone lives gratefully, it’s their courage and will, and when they decide to be unhappy, it’s their choice.
 Yes, the loved ones around make all the difference but in a progressive society, in an evolved consciousness, we do not hold others responsible for our choices.
 Abundance or paucity is our own doing (or undoing).

 While I see the wisdom in Zweig and Montaigne’s words, I don’t necessarily support the view unconditionally.
 At the same time though, I don’t believe that the governments can or should decide the fate of a law-abiding individual’s life.
-To that effect, my position on life and death is very clear: you have the right to choose.
+To that effect, my position on life and death is very clear: you have the right to choose-Life or Death.

 On my 40th b’day, Sadhvi Vrinda gifted me her beautiful latest book: A Prayer That Never Fails.
 It’s a wonderful book by the equally wonderful and amazing Sadhviji.
 Do give it a read, it’s truly beautifully written.
 This book is honesty and truth bared to their bones.
 And, I’m not the only one who thinks that; you can read the reviews on Amazon.
 Relevant links: Amazon India.
 Amazon.com